-UI has wholesale power supply agreements in place for its entire standard service load for the first half of 2022, 60% of its standard service load for the second half of 2022.
-Supplier of last resort service is procured on a quarterly basis and UI has a wholesale power supply agreement in place for the first quarter of 2022.
-However, from time to time, there are no bidders in the procurement process for supplier of last resort service and UI manages the load directly.
+UI has wholesale power supply agreements in place for its entire standard service load for the first half of 2023, 70% of the second half of 2023, and 20% of the first half of 2024.
+Supplier of last resort service is procured on a quarterly basis and UI is self-managing the last resort service for the first quarter of 2023 and has a wholesale power supply agreement in place for second quarter of 2023.